ArtiomKuzmenok/photo-filter/README.md

 # Photo filter

 ## Description
-This is training project.
-In this app you can apply some filters on photos.
-You can use default photos or download photo from your computer.
-Also you can save photo with applyed filters on your computer.
+This is a training project.
+In this app, you can apply some filters to photos.
+You can use default photos or download photos from your computer.
+Also, you can save photos with applied filters on your computer.
+The fullscreen mode has been realized in this app.

 ## Link on deploy
 https://artiomkuzmenok.github.io/photo-filter/